SimoneRomagnoli/copy-files-action/README.md

 * commit_msg: Your custom commit message
 * user_name: The user that is performing the push operation
 * user_email: The user's email

+## License

+The scripts and documentation in this project are released under the [MIT License](https://github.com/SimoneRomagnoli/copy-files-action/blob/main/LICENSE)

+## Contributions

+If you think there could be useful features that are not yet implemented or bugs that need to be fixed, please:

+* Fork the repository;
+* Make the changes you like;
+* Make a pull request so that the feature/bug fix can be merged into this repository.